Valerie Day has joined Elmhurst College as the new vice president for development and alumni relations.

 “I am impressed by her range of experience in institutional relations and advancement, and I believe that this experience, combined with her genuine passion for the work, will make her a great asset to the College,” said President Troy D. VanAken.

-Day officially begins her new role at Elmhurst in May, but was welcomed to campus during a reception on Tuesday, April 18.
+Day officially began her new role at Elmhurst on May 8.
 She said the College made a strong impression on her from the moment she set foot on campus.
 “Everyone was so gracious and welcoming, with an authentic love for the school, and a desire to make it even better.”

-Day is looking forward to working with the Office of Development and Alumni Relations staff, and said she “was humbled to have been selected to lead them as the College looks forward to its sesquicentennial in 2021.”
+Day has enjoyed getting to know the Office of Development and Alumni Relations staff, and said she “was humbled to have been selected to lead them as the College looks forward to the sesquicentennial in 2021.”

 “I know we will do amazing things together to fund programs, scholarships and other initiatives,” she said.
 “There’s an electricity here, a wealth of new ideas, and all that is just very exciting for me.
 It has been wonderful getting to know some of the faculty and staff and I look forward to meeting alumni near and far in the year ahead.”